ehn-dcc-development/eu-dcc-overview/issuing/readme.md

 	"ver": "1.3.0"

-The holder's name is stored in the element `nam`, `fn` contains the family name and `gn` contains the given name of the holder encoded in any UTF-8 alphabet character.
+The holder's names are stored in the element `nam`: `fn` contains the family name and `gn` contains the given name of the holder encoded in any UTF-8 alphabet character.
 The fields `fnt` and `gnt` contain the family name and given name respectively transliterated according to the [ICAO 9303 MRTD transliteration rules](https://www.icao.int/publications/Documents/9303_p3_cons_en.pdf).

 	"nam": {